sondregronas/RPIWordpressInstaller/README.md

 You can also put the .sh file on a local machine, and replace git clone & cd with a `wget <url-to-file>`.
 Feel free to modify and adjust to your classrooms needs!

+Note: If 2 or more people run the script at the same time certain parts may lock up.
+If this happens, press CTRL-C to cancel and restart the shell.